 *Reducing class sizes thus improving opportunities for effective assessment for learning and accelerating progress

 *Providing small group work with an experienced teacher focussed on overcoming gaps in learning

 *1 – 1 support

-*Additional teaching and learing opportunities provided through learning mentors, trained TAs or external agencies
+*Additional teaching and learning opportunities provided through learning mentors, trained LSAs or external agencies: –

-Pupil premium resources may also be used to target able children on free school meals to achieve L3 or 5
+Pupil premium resources may also be used to target able children on free school meals to achieve expected at the end of their KS.

 We also consider approaches to support our pupils in their SEMH needs

 You will be able to view previous pupil premium overviews and its impact by clicking on the side links that can be seen in the section on your right or below depending on how you are viewing this